MarcoBenedictus/SmartPark/README.md

 ### Frontend: React + Tailwind CSS + Recharts + Vite
 * **React:** The component-based architecture allowed me to reuse components, in this case, the `Slot` component across the Grid View.
+For the states, I chose Local State (useState) over global state libraries like Redux.
+Primarily because The application state (list of slots) is frequently refreshed from the server (polling).
+Using something like Redux would introduce unnecessary complexity for data that renews every 2 seconds.
 * **Tailwind CSS:** Enabled rapid UI development, and avoids clumping up the CSS file mainly because of it's "Built in" nature.
 * **Recharts:** Mainly used for the Analytics Dashboard.
 * **Vite:** To help with development process, simply because it allows real time updates to the Frontend UI without refreshing the page multiple times.